riverfr0zen/sketches/README.md

 # IMPORTANT notes on updating Notan

-When updating `notan` to a new version, make sure to upgrade across all notan-using packages (notan_sketches AND notan_touch)
+When updating `notan` to a new version, make sure to upgrade across all notan-using packages (notan_sketches AND notan_touchy)

 # Build commands